 Deciding on a destination wedding is a huge step for a couple.
 It’s not easy to take the less traditional path, especially when it comes to weddings.
 I personally love when couples choose to opt-out of the ordinary and take their special day outside the country.
 That being said, choosing a destination wedding comes with its own unique challenges and is by no means easy to organize.
-As a destination wedding photographer, I’ve shot in 3 continents and have seen the craziness behind the scenes so I know what it’s like.
-Having the world to choose from can be romantic but can also be dizzying and lead even the most resolute person into decision paralysis.
-Luckily, you’re doing your research to make an informed decision and are already on the path to narrowing down the destination that makes your heart flutter and makes the most sense.
-My hope is to spark ideas and to give suggestions that guide you toward the city or country that’s going to make a lasting, special memory.
+I’ve shot in 3 continents and have seen the craziness behind the scenes of a destination wedding.
+Having the world to choose from sounds romantic but can also be dizzying from the number of great options.
+My hope is to spark ideas that guide you toward the place that’s going to make a lasting, special memory.
 Here are some pros and cons to popular wedding destinations all over the globe!

 Italy Destination Wedding